Geophysical Survey Course 2021 -

 Archaeological Geophysics uses a range of instruments and techniques to detect and map variations below the ground surface.
 These can be interpreted by archaeologists and effectively enable the experienced practitioner to ‘see’ possible archaeological features under the ground.

-The course will include a mixture of classroom and field-
+The course will include a mixture of classroom and field-based working, enabling participants to learn through both taught theory and hands-on practical learning.

 On this course delegates undertake the work in groups and collect real data in the field.